 Figure 12.
 Location algorithm operation result (from three sensors and two correlation functions)

 The resulting algorithm is based on interference filtering, accumulation of “energy” obtained from each point of space, and its representation.
-Unlike traditional methods of determining object bearing, this algorithm considers the effect of all correlational function values, since Δt of maximum correlational peak actually does not correspond to time delay of seismic wave arrival at sensors from the searched object.
-Due to absence of binding to a certain correlational peak, this method has an advantage of several targets simultaneous tracking, which is very important for solving real location-related tasks.
-Thus, the main advantages of this system based on ZETLab hardware and software are as follows: high sensitivity, fast localization time, precise coordinates determination, monitoring of several objects, high reliability, high process automation, and real time detection.
+Unlike traditional methods of determining object bearing, this algorithm considers the effect of all correlational function values, since Δt of maximum correlational peak actually does not correspond to the time delay of seismic wave arrival at sensors from the searched object.
+Due to the absence of binding to a certain correlational peak, this method has an advantage of several targets simultaneous tracking, which is very important for solving real location-related tasks.
+Thus, the main advantages of this system based on ZETLab hardware and software are as follows: high sensitivity, fast localization time, precise coordinates determination, monitoring of several objects, high reliability, high process automation, and real-time detection.